All Episodes

 Oh, of course.

-So just everyone get ready.
+All right, so just everyone get ready.

 Don't try and nap to this next part.

-So, in general, when people say, ah, but criminals use Bitcoin, it's like, what the fuck do you think funds war?
+So in general, when people say, ah, but criminals use Bitcoin, it's like, what the fuck do you think funds war?

 Are you insane?